Lindholm (manor house): Changing owners, 1616–1728

 In 1633, Lindholm was acquired by Christen Friis in exchange for other land.
-He expanded Lindholm into a manor of considerable size, both by increasing the land under the manor and by placing more tenant farms under it.
+He expanded Lindholm into a manor, both by increasing the land under the manor and by placing more tenant farms under it.

 In connection with the introduction of absolute monarchy in 1660, it became possible for people outside the nobility to own manors.
 Hans Zoëga, a professor at the University of Copenhagen, acquired Lindholm in 1664 but sold it to his colleague Rasmus Bartholin later that same year.
 Ole Rømer, his son-in-law, was for a while a co-owner of the estate.

 Gothard Bream, who acquired the estate Lindholm in 1690, expanded the estate with more land.
 His widow, Anne Cathrine Wedelmann, married Severin Wildsch.
 Anne Cathrine Wedelmann's heirs sold the estate after her death.